Unit 7 ArrayList

 numbersList.add(50);

-// Display the ArrayList using standard traversal (using for-each loop)
+// Display the ArrayList using enhanced for loop

 System.out.println("ArrayList using for-each loop:");